37th Army (Soviet Union): Post-war

 The army was stationed in Bulgaria with its headquarters at Sofia as part of the Southern Group of Forces from 10 June 1945.
-It was redesignated as the 10th Mechanized Army on 10 June 1946.
+On 10 June 1946, it was redesignated as the 10th Mechanized Army.
 It included four divisions: the 2nd Guards, 4th Guards, 19th, and 21st Mechanized Divisions.
 The 2nd Guards Mechanized Division at Craiova was the former 2nd Guards Mechanized Corps, the 4th Guards Mechanized Division at Sofia was the former 4th Guards Mechanized Corps, the 19th Mechanized Division at Plovdiv was the former 244th Rifle Division.
 The 21st Mechanized Division at Burgas was the former 223rd Rifle Division.
 The 21st Mechanized was withdrawn to the Soviet Union in July, leaving the army with only three divisions.
 The army was disbanded on 15 June 1947, along with its 19th Mechanized Division, after signing the peace treaties with Romania and Bulgaria.

 Commanders

 The army's first formation was commanded by the following officer: